tldr-pages/tldr/GOVERNANCE.md

 To ensure that these role transitioning processes are straightforward, transparent, predictable, and impartial, the metrics used are objective, easy to check, and explicitly described below.
+(That's not to say they're hard-set rules: exceptions can always be considered, via open community discussion.)

 - Regular contributors shall be recognized as collaborators in the organization.